t6847kimo/blog/_posts/2019-02-04-Remove comma in variadic macro.md

 `HAS_COMMA(1,2,3)` -> `_ARG3(1, 2, 3, 1, 0)` -> `3`
 # Solution
-Now we have one macro to generate `,` when argument is empty, and another macro to detect `,`.

-Combining these macros, we can derive the `ISEMPY()` macro do perform the argument check.
+Combining these two macro, we can derive the `ISEMPY()` macro do perform the argument check.

 ```c
 #define ISEMPTY(...) \